n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 ## Create a cluster

 From the GKE service page, click the **Clusters** menu item and then the **CREATE** button.
+Make sure you select the "Standard" cluster option, n8n doesn't work with an "Autopilot" cluster.

 ## Login to instance

 The remainder of the steps in this guide require you to login to the instance via an SSH connection.
 You can find the connection details for a cluster instance by opening its details page and then the **CONNECT** button.
-The resulting code snippet shows a connection string that needs you to have [the gcloud command line tool installed](https://cloud.google.com/sdk/gcloud/).
+The resulting code snippet shows a connection string for the gcloud CLI tool.
 Paste and run that code snippet into a terminal to change your local Kubernetes settings to use the new gcloud cluster.